Getting more out of the Bible

 Biblical Interpretation

 The remarkable richness in the Bible with its different genres of literature and its nature as God’s unfolding revelation can stretch the reader.
 Principles of interpretation (hermeneutics) are important.
-This course and linked book, An invitation to Biblical Interpretation are very helpful in delving deeper for serious study.
+An invitation to Biblical Interpretation is very helpful in delving deeper for serious study.